What Does it Take to Be a Hearing Aid Specialist?

 - Audiology Technician

-There were about 6,800 jobs for Hearing Aid Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 6,800 jobs in the United States for Hearing Aid Specialist.
 New jobs are being produced at a rate of 20.6% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Hearing Aid Specialist by 2026.
 There will be an estimated 600 positions for Hearing Aid Specialist per year.

 The states with the most job growth for Hearing Aid Specialist are Montana, Nevada, and Arizona.
 Watch out if you plan on working in North Dakota, Nebraska, or Maryland.
 These states have the worst job growth for this type of profession.

 The salary for Hearing Aid Specialists ranges between about $28,410 and $88,590 a year.

 Hearing Aid Specialists who work in Hawaii, Kansas, or Alaska, make the highest salaries.